unik-name/docs.unikname.network/docs/uns-network-glossary/README.md

 ### uns.network Ecosystem

-The entirety of the <uns/> project and community, including the blockchain network, but also the supporting products, such as the wallet or the blockchain explorer.
+The entirety of the <brand name="uns"/> project and community, including the blockchain network, but also the supporting products, such as the wallet or the blockchain explorer.

 ### uns.network Community

-Members of the <uns/> community volunteer to provide assistance to new users, or work on bounties to improve uns.network.
-They are not officially associated with the <uns/> Team.
-However, <uns/> does most of its recruiting from the community.
+Members of the <brand name="uns"/> community volunteer to provide assistance to new users, or work on bounties to improve uns.network.
+They are not officially associated with the <brand name="uns"/> Team.
+However, <brand name="uns"/> does most of its recruiting from the community.

 ### uns.network Player

-A network player is the owner of a specific <uns/> Node, permitted to send and to validate transactions over the network.
+A network player is the owner of a specific <brand name="uns"/> Node, permitted to send and to validate transactions over the network.
 As such, a network player provides a service to the network like minting blocks, storing decentralized encrypted data, or issuing UNIK tokens.
 They play a significant role in securing the network.

 ### uns.network Service Node